trustoverip/tswg-tsp-specification/spec/spec.md

 In TSP, these properties are defined within the context of a directional relationship formed by a pair of verifiable identifiers between a source and a destination endpoint.
 In this context, the source is also referred to as the sender and the destination as the receiver of a message.
 Authenticity is ascertained by the receiver, providing confidence that the received message remains unaltered and that the message genuinely originates from the sender.
 Confidentiality ensures that only the sender and receiver have access to the protected confidential payload data content.
 However, some parts of the message's envelope, not shielded by confidentiality protection, can be observed and used to infringe upon privacy through traffic analysis, correlation or other exploitative means.
 TSP provides optional mechanisms to safeguard against these vulnerabilities.
 This specific type of protection is termed "metadata privacy," differentiating it from the narrower understanding of privacy, which concerns the prevention of content exposure to unauthorized parties, synonymous with confidentiality.

 TSP messages always assure authenticity, optionally confidentiality, and if utilized, metadata privacy.
+The authenticity and confidentiality goals are achieved by a scheme combining a public key authenticated encryption (PKAE) and a public key signature.
+The metadata privacy protections are achieved by nested TSP messages and routed messages through intermediaries.

 ### Use of Formats

 TSP specifies message types that will have varying formats or representations during their lifecycle, both within systems that process or store them and networks that transport them.
-Additionally, for purposes such as debugging, documentation, or logging, these messages may need to be represented in a text format that is more accessible for human interpretation or for legal and administrative treatments.
+Additionally, for purposes such as debugging, documentation, or logging, these messages may need to be represented in a text format that is more accessible for human interpretation or better accepted for legal and administrative treatments.

 TSP uses CESR encoding for the envelope, payload structure and signature parts of TSP messages.
 CESR encoding allows composibility for complex cryptographic objects and easy convertions between text and binary representations while maintaining alignments of data objects.
 Within TSP's payload, other types of encoding may also be used in a mixed mode.

-The use of CESR encoding allows this specification to define TSP messages simply as concatenation of encoded objects.
-We will follow this simple method for the most sections of this specification and postpone encoding details to [Section 9](#serialization-and-encoding).
+We introduce the notation `“{a, b, c}”` is a concatenation of CESR encoded objects.
+This does not mean that the data objects have to or always are in a concatenated form, but because CESR encoding is self-framed and composible, the actual concatenation can be performed whenever is needed.
+With at caution, we will follow this simple method throughout this specification and postpone the encoding details to [Section 9](#serialization-and-encoding).

 In this specification, we utilize text formats for clarity and illustrative purposes.
 However, it should be understood that such text-based descriptions are solely to illustrate how the messages are structured.
 Implmentors should be aware of other formats in which cryptographic primitives are operated on or the message is encoded for transport.
 For more details on serialization and encoding, please refer to Section 7.